 'Strategic planning offers the opportunity to bring all concerned with a common future, together.
-Scenario building is an excellent tool for planning as it encourages thinking things out before focussing ... on the desired outcomes.'
-Independent School Principal, Australia
+Scenario building is an excellent tool for planning as it encourages thinking things out before focussing ... on the desired

 As the scenario process unfolds, three recurring themes are evident: